sjagtap1803/RAG/docs/rag-reference-architecture.md

 4. **LLM Service Pod(s)**
    - Runs the language model inference (e.g., vLLM with Llama models)
-   - Optimized for GPU utilization
+   - Optimized for GPU/HPU utilization
-   - Potentially runs on specialized nodes with GPU resources
+   - Potentially runs on specialized nodes with GPU/HPU resources
    - May be run locally through vLLM (to be confirmed)

 5. **Vector Database Pod(s)**